8 Extending the Linear Model

 Residuals 984.00 298.69 0.30

-In this case, it doesn’t appear that the interaction effect is statistically significant if we use the typical .05 cut-off.
-We know the effect of children in the home is varies across genres, but this result suggests maybe it’s not as much as we might think.
+In this case, it doesn’t appear that the general interaction effect is statistically significant if we use the typical .05 cut-off.
+We know the effect of children in the home varies across genres, but this result suggests maybe it’s not as much as we might think.
 However, we also saw that the estimate for the children effect more than doubled for the kids genre, so maybe we don’t want to ignore it.
 That’s for you to decide.

-5.3 Mixed Models
+8.3 Mixed Models

 As much fun as modeling is, knowing your data is far more important.
 You can throw any model you want at your data, from simple to fancy, but you can count on disappointment if you don’t fundamentally know the structure that lies within your data.
 Let’s take a look at the following visualizations.
-In Figure 5.2, we see a positive relationship between the length of the movie and ratings.
+In Figure 8.2, we see a positive relationship between the length of the movie and ratings.

-Figure 5.3: Genre Effects on Length and Rating
+Figure 8.3: Genre Effects on Length and Rating

-A very quick examination of Figure 5.3 might suggest that the rating varies by genre, and that the relationship between length and rating varies significantly over the different genres.
-The group means in the right panel show variability across genre.
+A very quick examination of Figure 8.3 might suggest that the rating varies by genre, and that the relationship between length and rating varies significantly over the different genres.
+The group means in the right panel show variability across genres.
 In addition, on the left panel, some genres show a strong positive relationship, some show less of a positive relationship, a couple even show a negative relationship, and one even looks flat.
 We can also see that they would have different intercepts.
 This is a very important thing to know about your data!
 If we had just run a model with length as a feature and nothing else, we would have missed this important information.

-Figure 5.4: Release Year Effects on Length and Rating
+Figure 8.4: Release Year Effects on Length and Rating

-What we’ve just seen might initially bring to mind an effect, and that’s the right way to think about it!
-A mixed model can be used to get at that type of relationship into our model, which we can think of as a group interaction, without much hassle and additional explainability.
+What we’ve just seen might initially bring to mind an interaction effect, and that’s the right way to think about it!
+A mixed model can be used to incorporate that type of relationship into our model, which we can think of as a group interaction, without much hassle and additional explainability.
 But it’s actually a quite flexible class that can also allow for more complicated but related types.

 Let’s take our initial example with movie length and genre.
 Formally, we might specify something like this:

-\[ \text{rating} = b_{\text{int[genre]}} + b_\text{length}*\text{length} \]
+\[ \text{Rating} = b_{\text{int[genre]}} + b_\text{length}*\text{length} + \epsilon \]

-In this formula, we are saying that genre has its own unique effect for this model in the form of specific intercepts for each genre.
-This means that whenever an observation belongs to a specific genre, it will have an intercept that reflects that genre, and that means that two observations with the same length but from different genres would have different predictions.
+In this formula, we are saying that genre has its own unique effect for this model in the form of specific intercepts for each genre3.
+This means that whenever an observation belongs to a specific genre, it will have an intercept that reflects that genre, and that means that two observations with the same movie length but from different genres would have different predictions.

 \[b_{\text{int[genre]}} \sim \text{N}(b_\text{intercept}, \sigma_\text{int\_genre})\]